Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 2. Warm air drying

 The temperature of the warm air dryer can also be adjusted.
-Most bidet seats have about 5 temperature settings.
+Most bidet seats have about five temperature settings.

 3. Adjustable nozzle positions

-While using a bidet attachment, the nozzle protrudes downwards as soon as you start to clean, and shoots water upwards.
-You therefore have to adjust your body position for the water to hit all the spots you want cleaned.
+While using a bidet attachment, the nozzle protrudes downwards as soon as you start to clean and shoots water upwards.
+You must adjust your body position for the water to hit all the spots you want cleaned.

-A bidet seat’s nozzle on the other hand protrudes forwards.
-What is even more interesting is that you can adjust the nozzle position either forward or backwards to target different areas.
+A bidet seat’s nozzle, on the other hand, protrudes forward.
+Even more interesting is that you can adjust the nozzle position forward or backward to target different areas.

-A bidet seat is therefore very effective for both rear and posterior cleaning than a bidet attachment.
+A bidet seat is, therefore, more effective for both rear and posterior cleaning than a bidet attachment.
 It is also able to effectively clean people of different body sizes.

 4. Oscillating wash